Skelly-gg/skelly-webhooks/README.md

 }
 ```

-# Adding webhooks
+# Adding webhooks automatically

 For automation, forward the user to the following page: https://skelly.gg/webhook.

-Provide the query parameters described below.
+And provide the query parameters described below.

 ## Query paramters